 Born and raised in South West London, Matthew spent much of his life in Wandsworth, where he served a term as councillor for Earlsfield Ward and was chairman of the Conservative Group on the council – famed for its low tax and excellent services - from 2011-12.

-He currently works as a speechwriter and road-safety campaigns manager for one of the UK’s leading insurance companies.
-He previously worked as speechwriter to the director-general and president of the Confederation of British Industry (CBI).
+He currently works at the BBC.
+Previously he worked as a speechwriter and road-safety campaigns manager for one of the UK’s leading insurance companies and before that as speechwriter to the director-general and president of the Confederation of British Industry (CBI).
 Prior to that he worked on the CBI’s campaign for public service reform.

 From 2011 to 2014 he was a director of the Wandle Valley Regional Development Trust, which works to improve the environment around the River Wandle and stop Sutton council taxpayers' money being used to subsidise the Lee Valley Regional Park in NE London.